Why diabetes is more serious than other illnesses - discussion & summary of upcoming chapters.

 WHY ONLY SOME OBESE PEOPLE GET DIABETES

-Adding further mystery to the obesity connection - when researchers studied blood samples of 2,016 adults from the 1999-2002 National Health and Examination Survey, they found a fascinating pattern: Some people with obesity (who share something in common) had very low rates of diabetes while others with obesity (who share something else in common) had extremely high rates of diabetes.
+Adding further mystery to the obesity connection - when researchers studied blood samples of 2,016 adults from the 1999-2002 National Health and Examination Survey, they found a fascinating pattern: Some people with obesity had very low rates of diabetes while others had extremely high rates of diabetes.
 So what was going on?
-Turns out these higher rates of diabetes had nothing to do with exercise or eating patterns, but everything to do with having high levels of six specific chemicals in their blood.
+Turns out those with the higher rates of diabetes had nothing to do with exercise or eating patterns, but everything to do with having high levels of six specific chemicals in their blood.
 In fact, people with the highest levels of these six chemicals had a whopping 38-fold increase rate of diabetes.
-For understanding the magnitude of this number, for every 1 out of 100 people with diabetes who had low levels of these six chemicals, there were 38 people with diabetes if they had the highest levels of these six chemicals.
-In other words, high levels of just these six chemicals dramatically increases your chance of getting diabetes.
+For understanding the magnitude of this number, for every 1 out of 100 people with diabetes who had low levels of these six chemicals, there were 38 out of 100 with diabetes if they had the highest levels of these chemicals.
+In other words, just being someone with high levels of these six chemicals dramatically increases your chance of getting diabetes.
 Along with this, having high levels of these six chemicals would depend on such things as consumer product choices - food choices - when their house was built - where their house was located - their driving habits - choices of materials when building the house as well as choices made by residents who lived in the house before them.
 Getting interesting isn't it?
 In fact, when scientists analyzed the numbers, people whose bodies had the highest 10% of these six chemicals were the ones with the 38-times greater risk of diabetes.
 This study is clearly trying to tell us that if we avoid the circumstances and consumer products that elevate these chemicals in our blood (which can be done) - we can dramatically lower our chance of getting diabetes.
-It's also tapping us on the shoulder saying that if you have diabetes, and remove these six chemicals - your condition could very well be halted and possibly reversed.
+It's also tapping us on the shoulder saying that if you have diabetes, and remove these six chemicals - there is a very good chance your condition could improve considerably!

 FLAWS IN EPA GUIDELINES ALLOW DIABETES PROMOTING CHEMICALS

-If you would like to read more about this break-through study on the six chemicals linked to dramatically higher rates of diabetes - it can be seen in the July 2006 journal Diabetes Care, Volume 29(7), pages 1638-1644.
+If you would like to read more about this critically important study discussing the six chemicals linked to dramatically higher rates of diabetes - it can be seen in the July 2006 journal Diabetes Care, Volume 29(7), pages 1638-1644.
 If you are reading this online, you can view the study from this link.

 IS IT THE OLD FOLKS?